Disability Evaluation Under Social Security

 v.
 Reactive mental disorders.

 3. Effects of therapy may change.
-Because the severity of the adverse effects of antineoplastic therapy may change during treatment, enough time must pass to allow us to evaluate the therapy's effect.
-The residual effects of treatment are temporary in most instances.
-But on occasion, the effects may be disabling for a consecutive period of at least 12 months.
+The severity of the adverse effects of anticancer therapy may change during treatment; therefore, enough time must pass to allow us to evaluate the therapy's effect.
+The residual effects of treatment are temporary in most instances; however, on occasion, the effects may be disabling for a consecutive period of at least 12 months.
+In some situations, very serious adverse effects may interrupt and prolong multimodal anticancer therapy for a continuous period of almost 12 months.
+In these situations, we may determine there is an expectation that your impairment will preclude you from engaging in any age-appropriate activities for at least 12 months.

-4. When the initial antineoplastic therapy is effective .
+4. When the initial anticancer therapy is effective.
 We evaluate any post-therapeutic residual impairment(s) not included in these listings under the criteria for the affected body system.
 We must consider any complications of therapy.
-When the residual impairment(s) does not meet a listed impairment, we must consider whether it medically equals a listing, or, as appropriate, functionally equals the listings.
+When the residual impairment(s) does not meet a listing, we must consider whether it medically equals a listing, or, as appropriate, functionally equals the listings.

 H. How long do we consider your impairment to be disabling?